BIG HISTORY

 How did our universe originate?

-How do stars live and die?
+How have stars and galaxies developed?

 How do planetary systems form?